Companies expand to make more profit. They develop internal growth or external growth strategies to scale their operations.

 Large businesses may have several factories.
 They usually rely on significant capital and sophisticated technology and production techniques.
 They also have more access to financial capital, and it is easy to attract specialists or professionals.

-Advantages and disadvantages of big business
+Advantages and disadvantages of large business

-- Rigid and formal corporate culture
+- Corporate culture: Rigid and formal culture that can stifle innovation.

 Advantages and disadvantages of small business